kevgo/kappamaki/README.md

 Given /^I have a dinner with (.+)$/ do |dinner_attributes|

   # dinner_attributes is this string:
-  'starter: "miso soup", entree: "sushi", and beverage: "matcha"'
+  'starter: "miso soup" and entree: "sushi"'

   # Let's parse that string using Kappamaki
-  expected_dinner = Kappamaki.attributes_from_sentence dinner_attributes
+  dinner_data = Kappamaki.attributes_from_sentence(dinner_attributes)

-  # expected_dinner is this hash:
+  # The result, dinner_data, is this hash:
   { starter: "miso soup",
-    entree: "sushi",
-    beverage: "matcha" }
+    entree: "sushi" }

-  # Now we can verify this hash easily against our system under test
+  # now we can set up our system using this data
-  expect(actual_dinner).to eq expected_dinner
+  create :dinner, dinner_data
 end
 ```